EDUCBA Logo

 • Make sure you select the same number of blank cells as the number of cells in source information while using the Transpose Formula.

 • Ensure you do not press ENTER after inserting the Transpose Formula because the Transpose function is an Array function.
-Instead, you should press CTRL+SHIFT+ENTER.
+Instead, it would be best if you pressed CTRL+SHIFT+ENTER.

 • You can use the copy and paste feature for Transpose, which creates duplicate data.
 So when the values in source information change, the values are not updated.